 What is Credit Karma Savings?

 Credit Karma Savings is a high-yield savings account that is accessible through the company’s app.
 Credit Karma claims it will take consumers just “four clicks” to get started.

-Once signed up, deposits will collect an APY of 0.52%.
-That’s 22 times more than the current national average of 0.09% for savings accounts.
+Once signed up, deposits will collect an APY of 0.30%.
+That’s much more than the current national average of 0.05% for savings accounts.
 Credit Karma says it will leverage technology to keep that rate moving competitively, so that consumers won’t have to monitor rates themselves to ensure they’re getting the most for their money.

 There are no fees or minimums required to open a Credit Karma Savings account, and deposits up to $5 million are insured by the Federal Deposit Insurance Corporation (FDIC).
 To achieve this, Credit Karma partnered with MVB Bank to provide banking services, and it will be utilizing a network of over 800 banks to hold deposits.